lightaime/deep_gcns_torch/examples/part_sem_seg/README.md

 ```
 python main.py --phase train  --category 1 --data_dir /data/deepgcn/partnet
 ```
+Note that, We only focus on fine-grained level of part segmentation in the experiment.
+For all the categories, we use the same training parameters as default (see `config.py` for details).

 If you want to train a model with other gcn layers (for example mrgcn), run
 ```
 python main.py --phase train --category 1 --conv mr --data_dir /data/deepgcn/partnet